ThatBoiWitZm/CyberPlayground-CyberGuardian/README.md

 Set Release: Q3 2024

 Description:
-Create an advanced Capture The Flag (CTF) platform for cybersecurity enthusiasts to practice and enhance their skills in a realistic and gamified environment.
+Creating an advanced Capture The Flag (CTF) platform for cybersecurity enthusiasts to practice and enhance their skills in a realistic and gamified environment.
 The platform will host a variety of challenges, ranging from web exploitation and cryptography to binary analysis and network security.

 Features: